-COMPREHENSIVE CARDIOMETABOLIC HEALTH MANAGEMENT MODEL FOR PERSONS WITH TYPE 2 DIABETES: LIFE'S ESSENTIAL 8
+COMPREHENSIVE CARDIOMETABOLIC HEALTH MANAGEMENT MODEL FOR PERSONS WITH TYPE 2 DIABETES: LIFE'S SIMPLE 7

-The American Heart Association (AHA) has identified eight simple measures ("Life's Essential 8") to prevent cardiovascular disease.^{1,}
+The American Heart Association (AHA) has identified seven simple measures ("Life's Simple 7") to prevent cardiovascular disease.1

-Life's Essential 8 Life's Essential 8: Updating and Enhancing the American Heart Association's Construct of Cardiovascular Health: A Presidential Advisory From the American Heart Association 2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease Measure height, weight, waist circumference Calculating body mass index (BMI) is recommended annually or more frequently to identify adults with overweight and obesity for weight loss considerations.
+Life's Simple 7 Assessment 2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease Measure height, weight, waist circumference Calculating body mass index (BMI) is recommended annually or more frequently to identify adults with overweight and obesity for weight loss considerations.
 It is reasonable to measure waist circumference to identify those at higher cardiometabolic risk.
 Measure blood pressure Nonpharmacologic interventions are recommended for all adults with elevated blood pressure or hypertension and cardiovascular disease.
 For those requiring pharmacologic therapy, the target blood pressure should generally be less than 130/80 mmHg.
 Measure A1C For adults with type 2 diabetes mellitus, lifestyle changes, such as improving dietary habits and achieving exercise recommendations, are crucial.
-If medication is indicated, metformin is first-line therapy, followed by consideration of a sodium glucose cotransporter 2 inhibitor or a glucagon-like peptide-1 receptor agonist.
-For high-risk patients, consider an SGLT2i or GLP1 RA independent of A1C, A1C target or metformin use.
-Measure lipid levels Statin therapy is first-line treatment for primary ASCVD prevention in Those with diabetes who are 40-75 years of age.
-Patients with elevated LDL-C levels (≥190 mg/ dl).
-Those at sufficient ASCVD risk following a clinician-patient risk discussion.
-Ezetimibe or PCSK9i may be indicated for those with ASCVD where LDL- C remains > 70 mg/dL on maximally tolerated statin.
-Assess tobacco use All adults should be assessed at every visit for tobacco use, and those who use tobacco should be assisted and strongly advised to quit.
+If medication is indicated, metformin is first-line therapy, followed by consideration of a sodium-glucose cotransporter 2 inhibitor or a glucagon-like peptide-1 receptor agonist.
+Measure lipid levels Statin therapy is first-line treatment for primary ASCVD prevention in Those with diabetes who are 40-75 years of age Patients with elevated LDL-C levels (≥190 mg/dl) Those at sufficient ASCVD risk following a clinician-patient risk discussion Assess tobacco use All adults should be assessed at every visit for tobacco use, and those who use tobacco should be assisted and strongly advised to quit.
 Referral to specialists is helpful for both behavioral modification, nicotine replacement, and drug treatments.
 Assess physical activity level Adults should engage in at least 150 minutes per week of accumulated moderate intensity or 75 minutes per week of vigorous intensity physical activity.
 Assess dietary pattern All adults should consume a healthy diet that emphasizes the intake of vegetables, fruits, nuts, whole grains, lean vegetable or animal protein, and fish and minimizes the intake of trans fats, processed meats, refined carbohydrates, and sweetened beverages.
-Assess sleep pattern Most adults need 7-9 hours of sleep each night.